itsjesushx/TheSushiRoles/README.md

 The Mystic gets a blue flash on their screen, if a player dies somewhere on the map.\
 The Mystic can also interact with players to investigate about their role, once upon a meeting starts, the Mystic gets a list of possible roles their target can be.

-**MYSTIC RESULTS:**
-- `I dance on the edge of chaos, hold secrets, and strike with precision`:
-  - *(Jester, Prosecutor, Agent, Mayor, or Lawyer)*
-- `I bend reality, manipulate, and uncover hidden truths`:
-  - *(Wraith, Swapper, Witch, Blackmailer, or Tracker)*
-- `I uncover secrets, blur identities, and execute plans`:
-  - *(Detective, Hacker, Morphling, Medium, or Hitman)*
-- `I build, adapt, and ensure order prevails`:
-  - *(Engineer, Vulture, Undertaker, Miner, Janitor, or Sheriff)*
-- `I stand ready, wield dark power, and leave destruction in my wake`:
-  - *(Veteran, Bounty Hunter, Warlock, Werewolf, or Juggernaut)**
-- `If a role isn't added to the Mystic list (basically if I forget to add it) it will prompt "Error".`

 ### Game Options
 | Name | Description |
 |----------|:-------------:|